Artjoms Rudņevs

 Artjoms Rudņevs (born 13 January 1988) is a Latvian former professional footballer who played as a striker for Daugava Daugavpils in his home country, for Zalaegerszegi TE in Hungary, for Lech Poznań in Poland, and for Bundesliga clubs Hamburger SV, Hannover 96, and 1.
 FC Köln.
-At international level, he represented the Latvia national team.
+At the international level, he represented the Latvia national team.

 Club career

 Early career and ZTE

 Rudņevs started his career with his local club FC Daugava in Daugavpils, where he played until February 2009, when he signed a contract with the Hungarian club Zalaegerszegi TE.
 However, the previous contract with Daugava was still active, so FIFA was involved in resolving the conflict.
 In May 2009, he made his debut in Hungary, where he played for three seasons, scoring 20 goals in 30 league matches.

 Lech Poznań

 In July 2010, rumors circulated that the Ekstraklasa club Lech Poznań were interested in signing him.
 These rumors were subsequently confirmed and Rudņevs joined the club on trial.
 After a successful trial at the club and after passing the medical tests, Lech started talks with ZTE regarding a permanent transfer.
 The clubs initially could not agree on the transfer fee and, when it was finally decided, the Polish team was unable to negotiate personal terms with Rudnevs.
 It seemed that the talks were over but in August, after Rudņevs had scored two goals in the season opener, Lech reopened discussions.
 This time talks were successful and Rudņevs signed a four-year contract with the Polish side.